risd-gd/babybindery/_posts/2016-08-31-ds1syllabus.md

 ### 20% Finish
 Demonstration of skills in craft, visual design, presentation and communication

 ## Attendance

 Students should arrive on time and prepared for each class.
 Three unexcused absences will result in failure of the course.

 ## Etiquette

-Please turn off all
-cell phones — no txting or emailing during class.
+Please turn off all cell phones — no txting or emailing during class.
+Consider taking notes with pencil and paper, it has been shown to help you remember – and unexpected doodles may occur.